-In the winter semester of 2020/21, there will be no additional courses.
+In the summer semester of 2021, there will be conversation courses at B1 and B2/C1 level.

 The following courses are offered at regular intervals: